Sejalnh/Sejalnh/README.md

 <pre>
-💻 I am an aspiring Software Engineer
+💻 I am a Software Engineer
-📚 Studying Computer Science at Florida International University 📝 I have a strong interest in Full Stack development
+📚 I have a BSc in Computer Science from Florida International University 🌟 Main languages: Java, Python
-🌱 Learning C Programming and Kotlin
-🌟 Main languages: Java, Python
-🚩 Interested in Back End development
-🤔 I’m currently open for: <b>An Internship</b> or a new <b>job opportunity.</b>
 </pre>

 <br/>